roman-neuhauser/Ansel-wiki/Home.md

 * the non-dynamic culling mode and the zoomable lighttable view : they are not really used and need a lot of spaghetti code to be handled.
 DANGEROUS and USELESS.
 * the dark and icon themes : dark themes trigger all sorts of unwanted visual illusions that make color assessment impossible.
 DANGEROUS.
 * the ability to assign keyboard shortcuts to Gtk notebook tabs, as well as switching tabs by mouse scroll, has been removed.
 USELESS and INCONSISTENT WITH UI PRINCIPLES.
+* the VIM-style shortcuts : feature never documented that still listens to all keystrokes and applies its checks.

 Overall, 5 to 6 SQL requests per thumbnail per "mouse over" event are now spared, due to the features removed.